-Detailed inclusion and exclusion criteria for the Key Question are listed in Table 1, and are consistent with the PICOTS described above in Section II.
+Detailed inclusion and exclusion criteria for the Key Question are listed in Table 1 and are consistent with the PICOTS described above in Section II.
+This is unchanged from the previous review protocol.14

 Table 1.
 PICOTS: Inclusion and exclusion criteria